nshakhapur/Astraios_Star_ML_Classifier/README.md

-# Project Stellar Classification using Support Vector Machine
+# Star Classification using Support Vector Machine

 ## This project involves classifying stars as giants or dwarves using Support Vector Machine (SVM) and features related to spectral types.
 Overview